seeu-inspace/easyg/README.md

 - [Path Relative style sheet injection](https://portswigger.net/kb/issues/00200328_path-relative-style-sheet-import)
 - [Shortest rXSS possible](https://brutelogic.com.br/blog/shortest-reflected-xss-possible/)
 - If Privileges are required, see if you can chain the XSS with a [CSRF](#cross-site-request-forgery-csrf)
-- Cross Site Tracing: If cookies are protected by the HttpOnly flag but the TRACE method is enabled, a technique called Cross Site Tracing can be used. [[Reference](https://owasp.org/www-community/attacks/Cross_Site_Tracing)]

 #### <ins>CSP</ins>
 - [csp-evaluator.withgoogle.com](https://csp-evaluator.withgoogle.com/)